rchhong/dotfiles/scripts/ubuntu/README.md

 ![neofetch screenshot](/media/ubuntu.png)

-TODO: Refactor this whole thing, spagetti bash code
+TODO: Refactor this whole thing, spagetti bash code, not too sure if this one works anymore

 ## Prerequesites
 It is recommended to install vanilla GNOME to remove the Ubuntu branding